Stock market today: Wall Street tacks a bit more onto its big rally from the day before

 Wall Street’s overall moves are more tentative coming off its best day since April, when an encouraging report on inflation boosted investors’ hopes that the Federal Reserve may finally be done with its market-crunching hikes to interest rates.

 Another report on inflation Wednesday came in lower than expected.
 Prices at the wholesale level were 1.3% higher in October than a year earlier, and they surprisingly fell from September's levels.
-That breathed more life into hopes that inflation is indeed cooling enough following the Fed's blizzard of rate hikes that the central bank may not need to raise them anymore .
+That breathed more life into hopes that inflation is indeed cooling enough for the Fed to halt its blizzard of rate hikes.

-The Fed has yanked its main interest rate to its highest level since 2001 in hopes of slowing the economy and hurting investment prices just enough to drive high inflation lower, but not so much to cause a painful recession.
+The Fed has yanked its main interest rate to its highest level since 2001, up from virtually zero early last year.
+It's hoping to slow the economy and hurt investment prices just enough to drive high inflation lower, but not so much as to cause a painful recession.

 But a separate report on sales at U.S. retailers released Wednesday morning “complicates the picture,” according to Chris Larkin, managing director at E-Trade from Morgan Stanley.